HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_internal_networking.md

 ## How to deploy DX on the internal network

-To deploy DX on the internal network \(with no public access\), we need to add the platform-specific annotations for the ambassador service.
+To deploy DX on the internal network \(with no public access\), we need to add the platform-specific annotations for the HAProxy service.
 Update your custom `values.yaml` file with the annotation specific to your cloud provider.
 Refer to the list of [annotations](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).

 ```
 annotations: